MML Probabilistic Principal Component Analysis: Abstract

 \section{Abstract}

-Principal component analysis (PCA) is perhaps the most widely method for data dimensionality reduction.
-A key question in PCA decomposition of data is deciding how many factors to retain.
+Principal component analysis (PCA) is perhaps the most widely used method for data dimensionality reduction.
+A key question in PCA is deciding how many factors to retain.
 This manuscript describes a new approach to automatically selecting the number of principal components based on the Bayesian minimum message length method of inductive inference.
-We also derive a new estimate of the isotropic residual variance and demonstrate, via numerical experiments, that it improves on the usual maximum likelihood approach.
+We derive a new estimate of the isotropic residual variance and demonstrate that it improves on the usual maximum likelihood approach.
+We also discuss extending this approach to finite mixture models of principal component analyzers.